Jhonathanas/Jhonathanas/README.md

 <h3 align="center">A little more about me... <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50"> </h3>

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.
+I'm currently learning Software Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build Front-End Apps (Web, Android) and Back-End Service.

-- 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
+- 🔭 I’m currently a student at Amikom University Yogyakarta majoring in Computer Science
-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 🌱 I’m currently learning about react js and back-end apps
 - 💬 Feel free to ask me about web development or JavaScript
-- 📫 How to reach me: dimas@dicoding.com
+- 📫 How to reach me: jonathanadisaputro99@gmail.com
-- ⚡ Fun fact: Father of a daughter
+- ⚡ Fun fact: Nothing
 <div>

 ### Tech Stack